top of page

 I am passionate about working in diverse teams to tackle grand challenges.

-I'm currently a team member in the Next Generation Ecosystem Experiments - Tropics project at Lawrence Berkeley National Laboratory.
+I'm a former member of the Next Generation Ecosystem Experiments - Tropics project at Lawrence Berkeley National Laboratory.

-I lead a project focused on synthesizing multi-source data to quantify cyclone responses of tropical forest functioning and biogeochemical cycling across the globe.
+I led a project focused on synthesizing multi-source data to quantify cyclone responses of tropical forest functioning and biogeochemical cycling across the globe.

 bottom of page